RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 ____

-#### When I start airgeddon, I see this message "A graphical X window system has not been detected.
-If you already have one, check it's working properly.
-It's essential for airgeddon.
-The script can't continue"
+#### When I start airgeddon, I see this message "No graphics system was detected"

 This message appears when airgeddon can't connect to your X Windows System for whatever reason.
 Maybe you have a restricted configuration.
 From `airgeddon>=11.11` the message is self-explanatory.
 The tool will detect if there is an existing graphics system (X windows or Wayland) and it will suggest a command to be executed before launching `airgeddon`.